Red Lion Square: Past residents

 A notable resident of the square was John Harrison, the world-renowned inventor of the marine chronometer, who lived at number 12, where he died in 1776.
 There is a blue plaque dedicated to him on the corner of Summit House.

-At No. 3, in 1826 Charles Lamb was painted by Henry Mayer.
+At No. 3, in 1826, Charles Lamb was painted by Henry Mayer.
 At No 17, Dante Gabriel Rossetti lived in 1851.
 Also at No 17, William Morris, Edward Burne-Jones and Richard Watson Dixon lived from 1856 to 1859.
-No. 8 was a decorators shop run by Morris, Burne Jones and others from 1860 to 1865.
+No. 8 was a decorators shop run by Morris, Burne-Jones and others from 1860 to 1865.
 No. 31 was the home of F. D. Maurice.

-At 35 St. George's Mansions in the square, suffragette sisters Irene and Hilda Dallas had lived (and had evaded the 1911 census) in protest that women did not have a right to vote.
+At 35 St. George's Mansions in the square, suffragette sisters Irene and Hilda Dallas had lived and had evaded the 1911 census in protest that women did not have a right to vote.

 Modern state

 The centre-piece of the garden today is a statue by Ian Walters of Fenner Brockway, which was installed in 1986.
 There is also a memorial bust of Bertrand Russell.
-Conway Hall—which is the home of the South Place Ethical Society and the National Secular Society—opens on to the square.
+Conway Hall opens on to the square.

 The square today is home to the Royal College of Anaesthetists.
 Lamb's Conduit Street is nearby and the nearest underground station is Holborn.

+The Faculty of Medical Leadership and Management moved to Red Lion Square in 2019.

 The first headquarters of Marshall, Faulkner & Co, which was founded by William Morris, was at 8 Red Lion Square.

 At No 4 Parton Street, a cul-de-sac off the square subsequently obliterated by St Martin's College of Art in Southampton Row (later Central Saint Martins), a group of young writers, including Dylan Thomas, George Barker, David Gascoyne and John Pudney, gathered about the bookshop run by David Archer.